mehrasaumyaa/mehrasaumyaa/README.md

-Hi, I’m Saumyaa, a 22 year old full-stack java engineer!
+Hi, I’m Saumyaa, a 23 year old former software engineer!

 Here are the projects I have collaborated on:
 1. TriEco: https://github.com/oshevchuk27/Tri-Eco